AnimMouse/QTFiles/README.md

 Apple's [Core Audio AAC encoder](https://wiki.hydrogenaud.io/index.php?title=Apple_AAC) for [qaac](https://github.com/nu774/qaac).

-This is the files required for qaac to work without installing iTunes, QuickTimeAppleApplicationSupportfmsi
+This is the files required for qaac to encode without installing iTunes, QuickTime, or AppleApplicationSupport.msi.

 Extracted directly from the latest iTunes installer using the [makeportable](https://sites.google.com/site/qaacpage/cabinet/makeportable.zip) script from the qaac's site.